Moiz-kazmi90/DSA-LAB-2026/README.md

 Deletion
 Forward Traversal
 Backward Traversal
- Objectives
+🎯 Objectives
 To understand the working of linear data structures
 To implement linked lists from scratch
 To improve problem-solving and programming skills
-To build a strong foundation in DSA for future learning and interviews Technologies Used
+To build a strong foundation in DSA for future learning and interviews 🛠️ Technologies Used
-Programming Language:  Java
+Programming Language: java
-IDE/Editor: VS Code
+IDE/Editor: vs code
-Future Work
+📈 Future Work

 This repository will be updated with more DSA topics, including: